Continual Learning with Distributed Optimization: Does CoCoA Forget?: Overparameterized Local Problems

 \subsection{One shot at each task}

 We now consider a setting where every task only comes once in the sequence $\Sc$.
 In this section, we discuss numerical results from simulations where we generate the tasks as $\yvec_m = \Amat_m\wstar$, $m=1,\dots,M$, where $\Amat_m\inrbb{n_m\times p}$ have independently generated standard Gaussian entries.
 We fix the number of parameters $p=160$ and vary the number of samples per task $n_m$.
 We set the generating solution to $\wstar = \bm 1$.
 We set the training sequence as $\tau(t) = t$, $t=1,\,\dots,\, T$ with $T=M$, thus we train the model on each task once.
-We measure the convergence as the relative size of the last step taken by the outer iterations, i.e.,
+We measure the convergence as the relative size of the last step taken by the outer iterations, i.e., $ \frac{\|\deltavec(\wvec_T)\|^2}{\|\wvec_T\|^2}, $ with $\deltavec(\wvec_T) = \|\wvec_T - \wvec_{T-1}\|^2$.
+We fix the number of nodes in the network as $K=4$, which together perform the \cocoa{} iterations, and the partitioning as $\Pc=\{p_k\}_{k=1}^K = \{16, 32, 48, 64\}$.
+Note that we only study $n_m \leq 10$, since if $n_m \approx p_k$ for any local problem, then \cocoa{} obtains extremely high error values with high probability \cite{hellkvist_ozcelikkale_ahlen_linear_2021}.
+Note that the task feature matrices $\Amat_m$ considered here are generated as standard Gaussian matrices, hence their partitions $\Amat_{m,[k]}$ are full rank with probability 1, and the tasks fulfill Lemma~\ref{remark:one_step_cocoa}.
+We plot the convergence in Figure~\ref{fig:convergence_one_shot} and the forgetting in the final step $\Fc_{\Sc}(T)$ in Figure~\ref{fig:forgetting_one_shot}.
+We observe the following: